 - While opening the bank account make sure you are not paying for any service.

-- You can use the N26 account, easy to create and easy to use.
+- You can use the N26 account link, easy to create, and easy to use.

-- Decision maker on the visa is Embassy not VFS global.
+- The decision-maker on the visa is Embassy not VFS global.

 - It’s perfectly fine to book a ticket after getting the visa.

-- Hey if you started to earn money in Europe you can send India via Transferwise.
+- Hey if you started to earn money in Europe you can send India via Transferwise link.

 - Ph.D. candidate, post-doctorate, scholarship applicants will have always a high priority.